iShares Core 1-5 Year USD Bond ETF (NASDAQ:ISTB) Shares Sold by Element Wealth LLC

-Element Wealth LLC lowered its position in iShares Core 1-5 Year USD Bond ETF (NASDAQ:ISTB) by 96.7% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 2,110 shares of the company’s stock after selling 61,219 shares during the quarter.
-Element Wealth LLC’s holdings in iShares Core 1-5 Year USD Bond ETF were worth $108,000 at the end of the most recent reporting period.
+Element Wealth LLC decreased its position in iShares Core 1-5 Year USD Bond ETF (NASDAQ:ISTB) by 96.7% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 2,110 shares of the company’s stock after selling 61,219 shares during the quarter.
+Element Wealth LLC’s holdings in iShares Core 1-5 Year USD Bond ETF were worth $108,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also recently made changes to their positions in ISTB.
-Truist Financial Corp boosted its stake in iShares Core 1-5 Year USD Bond ETF by 8.0% during the fourth quarter.
-Truist Financial Corp now owns 65,738 shares of the company’s stock worth $3,395,000 after buying an additional 4,881 shares during the period.
-Prosperity Planning Inc. purchased a new position in iShares Core 1-5 Year USD Bond ETF during the fourth quarter worth about $17,099,000.
-Symmetry Partners LLC boosted its stake in iShares Core 1-5 Year USD Bond ETF by 1.6% during the first quarter.
-Symmetry Partners LLC now owns 630,313 shares of the company’s stock worth $32,329,000 after buying an additional 9,952 shares during the period.
-Ironwood Investment Counsel LLC boosted its stake in iShares Core 1-5 Year USD Bond ETF by 25.5% during the first quarter.
-Ironwood Investment Counsel LLC now owns 134,008 shares of the company’s stock worth $6,873,000 after buying an additional 27,211 shares during the period.
-Finally, Carl P. Sherr & Co.
-LLC boosted its stake in iShares Core 1-5 Year USD Bond ETF by 3.4% during the first quarter.
-Carl P. Sherr & Co.
-LLC now owns 131,633 shares of the company’s stock worth $6,751,000 after buying an additional 4,305 shares during the period.
+A number of other hedge funds also recently added to or reduced their stakes in ISTB.
+OLD Mission Capital LLC raised its holdings in iShares Core 1-5 Year USD Bond ETF by 35.0% during the third quarter.
+OLD Mission Capital LLC now owns 125,904 shares of the company’s stock worth $6,490,000 after purchasing an additional 32,653 shares in the last quarter.
+Campbell Wealth Management grew its position in shares of iShares Core 1-5 Year USD Bond ETF by 8.9% during the fourth quarter.
+Campbell Wealth Management now owns 67,756 shares of the company’s stock worth $3,499,000 after acquiring an additional 5,559 shares during the last quarter.
+Shone Asset Management LLC grew its position in shares of iShares Core 1-5 Year USD Bond ETF by 1.8% during the fourth quarter.
+Shone Asset Management LLC now owns 40,336 shares of the company’s stock worth $2,084,000 after acquiring an additional 728 shares during the last quarter.
+Sunburst Financial Group LLC grew its position in iShares Core 1-5 Year USD Bond ETF by 47.2% in the 4th quarter.
+Sunburst Financial Group LLC now owns 26,221 shares of the company’s stock valued at $1,354,000 after buying an additional 8,403 shares during the last quarter.
+Finally, LWS Wealth Advisors Inc. grew its position in iShares Core 1-5 Year USD Bond ETF by 85.9% in the 4th quarter.
+LWS Wealth Advisors Inc. now owns 124,516 shares of the company’s stock valued at $6,430,000 after buying an additional 57,524 shares during the last quarter.

 Receive News & Ratings for iShares Core 1-5 Year USD Bond ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares Core 1-5 Year USD Bond ETF and related companies with MarketBeat.com's FREE daily email newsletter.